GitLeeRepo/x64AsmNotes/Windows_x64AsmNotes.md

 * The most common caling convention
 * Function parameters pushed onto the stack from right to left
 * Saves the old stack pointer and sets up a new stack frame
-* eax or eax:edx returns the results of primitive data types
+* eax or edx:eax returns the results of primitive data types
+* **Caller** is responsible for cleaning up the stack

+## Standard Declaration

+* Not as frequently used, although t is used by Microsoft C++ and the Win32 API
+* Parameters are also pushed on to the stack from right to left
+* Saves the old stack frame pointer and sets up a new one.
+* eax or edx:eax returns the results of primitive types
-* Caller is responsible for cleaning up the stack
+* The **Called** routine is responsible for cleaning up the stack